alien4cloud/alien4cloud.github.io/README.md

  * Second step is to install the [Kramdown markdown converter](http://kramdown.gettalong.org/installation.html) that jekyll will leverage to generate the site.

- * Next clone ALIEN's documentation sources branch (if not done already).
+ * Next clone ALIEN's documentation sources branch (if not done already) and go to the **sources** branch.

  * You can now run the site using `jekyll serve` command to start the site.
 If you want to update the doc you can run `jekyll serve -w` that will automatically refresh the site when you update the markup.

 Feel free to improve the documentation!
+If you modified the sources, please, don't forget to push the contents of **_site** folder into the master branch.

 ## Adding a section ##
 Follow the following steps to add a documentation section.
 The example will be based on the *ALIEN user guide* section.